Date Incorporated: 2014

 Date Incorporated: 1988

-Land Holdings: 30 acres of formerly vacant, blighted land now under neighborhood control, has become 225 new affordable homes, a 10,000 square foot community greenhouse, urban farm, a playground, gardens, and other amenities of a thriving urban village.
+Land Holdings: Over 30 acres of formerly vacant, blighted land now under neighborhood control has become 227 units of affordable housing including: 97 units of permanently affordable homeownership, 77 cooperative housing units and 53 rental units, a 10,000 square foot community greenhouse, 9 urban farms, a playground, gardens, a community building with industry and arts, and other amenities of a thriving urban village.

 Greater Boston Community Land Trust Network